 However, if the answer you receive is along the lines of “It cost twice as much and now whenever we ask them for changes we are charged even more …” then you need to think carefully.
 Are the web developers able to plan their time efficiently?
 Are they trying to scrape back their overruns with future work?

 2) How quickly do they respond when something is broken?

 It’s nice to know that your web developer works during business hours, but what happens if there is a critical failure during a peak sales period?
-Ask their previous clients whether they were happy with the speed of response to their regular AND urgent enquiries.
+Ask their previous clients whether they were happy with the speed of response to their regular AND urgent inquiries.

 3) If something is broken who pays for the fix?

 It is very easy for a web developer to confuse a client with technical jargon.
 How can you possibly tell whether a technical error has occurred due to technical incompetence or whether it is something you must accommodate as part of your ongoing development costs?

 A trusting relationship between a client and the web developer is critical.

 You want the client to answer this question along the lines of the web developer discussing the issue first, explaining in simple, non-technical terms and then advising a fix and the cost.
 It must be a discussion, not just a directive.

 4) Who is your main contact?
 Are they always available?

 Your first meeting with the Web Agency will usually either be with the owner of the business or a person responsible for making sales.
 That person is ALWAYS the most effective at signing up the clients, but they are rarely the person who will be responsible for your store in the future.
 This is particularly true if you are working with a larger agency.